adityathapliyal-git/Data-Structures-Algorithms/Data-Structures-Algorithms/Topics/Core-Concept/LEC 03.md

-# 🧠 Lecture 03:Memory Organization of a Computer
+# 🧠 Lecture 03: Memory Organization of a Computer

 ---